pknviki95/Python/concepts/Datatypes/README.md

 ```python
             x=10 # equivalent to x=(10)
 ```
-- Due to this above scenario all the single object elements inside tuple is considered to its equivalent datatypes
+- Due to this above scenario all the single object elements inside tuple is considered to its equivalent datatype
 - To overcome come this scenario we need to tell the PVM that it is tuple variable/object by adding , after single tuple element

 ```python
             x=(10,)
 ```

-#### [tuple_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Tuple_datatypes/scripts/tuple_limitation.py) - Single value declaration with comma(",") to overcome above limitation:
+#### [tuple_limitation.py](https://github.com/pknviki95/Python/tree/main/concepts/datatype/Tuple_datatype/scripts/tuple_limitation.py) - Single value declaration with comma(",") to overcome above limitation:

 #### multiple value declaration: